CodeKommissar/The-WebDev-Blog/content/html/installations.md

 ### Web Browser

 If you are reading this, I'm 99% sure that you are using a web browser right now.
-For this tutorial a modern version of [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome](https://www.google.com/chrome/index.html) should be more than fine to develop our web pages.
+For this tutorial, a modern version of [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome](https://www.google.com/chrome/index.html) should be more than fine to develop our web pages.

 If you already have one of those browsers installed on your computer, keep reading.